 Elsewhere, Kwasu Kwarteng argues that while Britain’s empire shaped the world, it also forever altered the streets of its own cities.

 There’s also an interview with Michael Palin on HMS Erebus, plus Frances O’Grady chooses her history hero.

-NEXT ISSUE: The October 2018 issue of BBC History Magazine is on sale from 6 September 2018, featuring articles on the making of Anne Boleyn, Roman women, the 1938 Munich crisis, and the surprising early history of the Egyptian capital Cairo.
+NEXT ISSUE: The December 2018 issue of BBC History Magazine is on sale from 1 November 2018, featuring the explosive political legacy of Walter Ralegh, the Peterloo massacre of 1819, and the myth of King Arthur…

 Subscribing to BBC History Magazine or BBC World Histories Magazine is quick and easy.
 Print and digital subscriptions are available, and ensure you’ll always receive your copy and save on the cover price.
 View our current subscription offers here.